Microsoft Office 2013: Development

 Development started in 2010 while Microsoft was finishing work on Office 14, released as Microsoft Office 2010.
 On January 30, 2012, Microsoft released a technical preview of Office 15, build 3612.1010, to a selected group of testers bound by non-disclosure agreements.

 On July 16, 2012, Microsoft held a press conference to showcase Office 2013 and to release the Consumer Preview.
-The Office 2013 Consumer Preview is a free, fully functional version but will expire 60 days after the final product's release.
+The Office 2013 Consumer Preview is a free, fully functional version but expired 60 days after the final product's release.
 An update was issued for the Office 2013 Customer Preview suite on October 5.

 Office 2013 was released to manufacturing on October 11, 2012.
 It was made available to TechNet and MSDN subscribers on October 24, 2012.
 On November 15, 2012, 60-days trial versions of Microsoft Office 2013 Professional Plus, Project Professional 2013 and Visio Professional 2013 were made available to the public over the Internet.
 Microsoft has released Office 2013 for general availability on January 29, 2013.
 Microsoft released the Service Pack 1 update on February 25, 2014.